SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 During the last few years, most of the enterprise solutions built on top of Office 365 and SharePoint Online leveraged the site _CustomAction_ capability of the SharePoint Feature Framework to extend the UI of pages.
 However, within the new "modern" UI of SharePoint Online, most of those customizations are no longer available.
 Fortunately, with the new SharePoint Framework Extensions, you can provide similar functionality in the "modern" UI.

-In this tutorial, you learn how to migrate from old "classic" customizations to the new model based on SharePoint Framework Extensions.
+In this tutorial, you learn how to migrate from the old "classic" customizations to the new model based on SharePoint Framework Extensions.

 > [!NOTE]
 > For more information about how to build SharePoint Framework Extensions, see [Overview of SharePoint Framework Extensions](../overview-extensions.md).